Pedestrian Accident Attorney in Albuquerque

 Some 450 to 575 pedestrians are hit by cars and trucks every year in New Mexico, more than one every day, according to the NM Department of Transportation.
 More than 90 percent of pedestrians in such accidents are either injured or killed.
 In the most recent year on record, most pedestrian fatalities were in Bernalillo County / Albuquerque (40.5 percent) and McKinley County / Gallup (18.9 percent).

 When the driver of a car or truck hits and injures a pedestrian, the pedestrian or their family can turn to New Mexico personal injury law to make things right.
 The law puts responsibilities on pedestrians and motorists, and a driver at fault in a pedestrian accident can be held liable for the harm done to the injured person.

 Drivers must yield the right of way by either stopping or slowing down for a pedestrian.
-A driver must exercise proper precaution if he or she sees a child or a confused or incapacitated person in the road.
+A driver must exercise proper precautions if he or she sees a child or a confused or incapacitated person on the road.